History of the Isle of Wight: Jutish kingdom

-In Bede's ecclesiastical history, Vecta [sic], along with parts of Hampshire and most of Kent, was settled by Jutes.
+In Bede's ecclesiastical history, Vecta, along with parts of Hampshire and most of Kent, was settled by Jutes.

 According to the Anglo-Saxon Chronicle, Cerdic and his son Cynric conquered the island in 530.
-The Chronicle states that after Cerdic died in 534, the island was given to his nephews Stuf and Wihtgar.
+The Chronicle states that after Cerdic died in 534, the island was given to his nephews Stuf and Wihtgar, who were said to be of Jutish and Gothic origin.
+The two brothers were said to have set about exterminating the native Britons of Wight, either killing them or driving them into exile.
 However, it is uncertain whether "Wihtgar", who is believed to have died in 544, was a real person or came from a misunderstood place name.
 The "Men of Wight" were known as "Wihtwara".
 Carisbrooke was known as the "Fort of the Men of Wight" ("Wihtwarasburgh"), or alternatively the fort may have been named after Wihtgar.

 It is believed that the island became a Jutish kingdom ruled by King Stuf and his successors, until 661 when it was invaded by Wulfhere of Mercia and forcibly converted to Christianity.
 When he returned to Mercia the island reverted to paganism.
 Arwald was its last Jutish King and the last pagan king in Anglo-Saxon England until the Vikings.

 Bede describes the invasion of the island in 686 (noting that Bede was writing fifty years later, and some of his dates are considered approximate) by Caedwalla, a Wessex King.
 He writes: "After Caedwalla had obtained possession of the kingdom of the Gewissae, he took also the Isle of Wight, which till then was entirely given over to idolatry, and by merciless slaughter, endeavoured to destroy all the inhabitants thereof, and to place in their stead people from his own province; binding himself by a vow, though it is said that he was not yet regenerated in Christ, to give the fourth part of the land and of the spoil to the Lord, if he took the Island.
 He fulfilled this vow by giving the same for the service of the Lord to Bishop Wilfrid...".
 Arwald died in action, and his nephews were betrayed to Caedwalla and executed.
 Bede adds that 300 "hides" (each being the land that could support a family) were given to the Church.

 Little archaeological evidence of this period survives.
 The main sites are cemeteries at Chessell Down and Bowcombe Down, both excavated in the nineteenth century to produce skeletons, iron swords, knives, and jewellery such as brooches and buckles.
 The biggest brooches are in the British Museum but some swords, parts of shields, small brooches and buckles are retained in the county archaeological centre.